diyappazar/dpa-github-readme/README.md

 # Hi, this is Diyap Can Pazar. 🙋🏻‍♂️

 <br>
 Hi there!
-I'm a highly motivated and results-driven junior computer engineer with a passion for building software with a product-first approach.
-I have 7+ years of experience in the tech industry and a degree in computer engineering, which has given me a strong foundation in cloud computing systems and agile methodologies.
+This is GitHub of Diyap Can Pazar a results-driven junior computer engineer.
+I have 7+ years of experience in the tech industry and a degree in computer engineering.

 Feel free to reach out and say hello - I'm always open to new opportunities and connections. 👨🏻‍🔬